kmillerjr/redis/code-challenge/exercise-2/readme.md

 - SSL verification is disabled by default for development purposes
 - Passwords are transmitted in plain text (consider using environment variables or secure configuration in production)
 - Basic authentication is used for API access
+- Credentials should be managed securely through environment variables
+- Never commit sensitive credentials to version control

 ## API Endpoints Used